CrayLabs/SmartSim/doc/run_settings.rst

    - ``MpirunSettings``
    - ``MpiexecSettings``

 For example, initialize run parameters for a slurm job.
+Begin by specifying `launcher="slurm"` when initializing the Experiment:

 .. code-block:: python

       exp = Experiment("name-of-experiment", launcher="slurm")  # slurm launcher

+Next, specify the slurm run command to `run_command` when initializing the run settings object using ``Experiment.create_run_settings()``:

 .. code-block:: python

       settings = exp.create_run_settings(run_command="srun")  # local launcher

-SrunSettings should only be used on Slurm based systems.
+The above code will return a ``SrunSettings`` object to pass to a SmartSim entity.